DynamicsAndNeuralSystems/pyhctsa/README.md

 from pyhctsa.calculator import FeatureCalculator calc = FeatureCalculator()
 ```
-By default, the `FeatureCalculator` will initialize the full feature set (> 800 master operations).
+By default, the `FeatureCalculator` will initialize the full feature set.
 If you would like to specify a custom feature set, you can pass the corresponding configuration .YAML file as an argument to the `FeatureCalculator`:
 ```Python
 customCalc = FeatureCalculator(config_path="subset.yaml")
 ```
-The number of master operations (callable functions) specified by the .yaml will be displayed for verification e.g., `Loaded 813 master operations.`
+The number of master operations (callable functions) specified by the .yaml will be displayed for verification e.g., `Loaded 700 master operations.`

 Once a `FeatureCalculator` has been initialized, you can call the `extract` method to compute time series features on either a single time-series instance or a list of multiple instances:
 ```Python